-The most commonly used substance on Texas campuses is alcohol; nearly 73% of students enrolled at a Texas college reported drinking alcohol in the last year and nearly 35% have admitted to binge drinking.
-Cannabis is also popular with 33% of Texas college students have used marijuana within the last 12 months.
+- Most common substance Abuse among Texas College Students: The most commonly used substance on Texas campuses is alcohol; nearly 73% of students enrolled at a Texas college reported drinking alcohol in the last year and nearly 35% have admitted to binge drinking.
+Cannabis is also popular, with 33% of Texas college students having used marijuana within the last 12 months.

-It was reported that 89% reported using marijuana in the past year use; on a positive note, synthetic marijuana use decreased from 0.04% in 2015.
-However, the use of cocaine is down 5% to 4.1% in the same year.
+- Illicit Drug Use: It was reported that 89% reported using marijuana in the past year; on a positive note, synthetic marijuana use decreased from 0.04% in 2015, and the use of cocaine was down 5% to 4.1% .
 Female college students were less likely to have used illicit drugs compared to males.
-Drug use seems to take a toll on grades since students to have used illicit drugs averaged 3.24 GPS and non-users averaged a 3.40 GPA.
+Drug use seems to take a toll on grades since students to have used illicit drugs averaged a 3.24 GPA and non-users averaged a 3.40 GPA.

-The survey found that 22% of college students reported misuse of in 2017.
+- Prescription Drug Abuse: The survey found that 22% of college students reported misuse of prescription drugs in 2017.
 Out of these students 11% used painkillers such as Codeine, Vicodin, and OxyContin in the past year.
-Sadly, 55% of users said they received prescription drugs from someone else that had a prescription.
+Sadly, 55% of users said they received these drugs from someone else that had a prescription.
 On a positive note, misused prescription stimulants in the past year decreased to 7% in 2017 from 9% the previous year.
 OxyContin misuse showed a decrease in usage from 16% to 11%.

-Frighteningly, 18% of students admit to driving drunk at least once in the last 30 days, and 11.5% of students admit to driving high or stoned in the last 30 days.
+- Driving Under the Influence: Frighteningly, 18% of students admit to driving drunk at least once in the last 30 days, and 11.5% of students admit to driving high or stoned in the last 30 days.
 At least, 47% of students reported being a designated driver for a friend at least once a month.
-Do you have questions or concerns?
-Our intake coordinators will answer them.

 What To Look for In A Drug Rehab Center